 There are plenty of websites and platforms out there dedicated to freelancers to help them find work and clients from all over the world.
 Most of these sites are free to sign up and use and are some of the most trusted ways to find work and get paid.
 Here are some of the sites you can get started on;

 Once you’ve established your niche and where you’re going to find your clients, the next task is selling yourself in order to acquire the business.
 Of course, as a military veteran, talking highly, nearing on boast-able, isn’t in your nature.

 Highlight the skills you’ve learned from your military experience and apply these to the world of work.
-For example, your time management skills, your ability to listen and operate to details, and your ability to serve people are all fantastic skills you should include in your profile and job proposals.
+For example, your time management skills, your ability to listen and operate according to detail, and your ability to serve people are all fantastic skills you should include in your profile and job proposals.

 Once you’ve set yourself up, it’s time to start freelancing!
 Start applying for jobs and experimenting with the way you approach new clients and sell yourself.
 Take notes with what works and what doesn’t and adjust your tone of voice to remain professional yet friendly.

 The best way to approach this is to put yourself in your customer’s shoes and ask yourself what you want would from your chosen freelancer.
 Then simply apply this logic to yourself and start acquiring those new contracts.

 The best kind of job to apply for is with a long-term client where you can get continuous work for weeks or months.
 This way, you can develop a partnership with your clients and perfect your writing style.

 This is especially important if you haven’t been writing before and you want a chance to develop your skills and learn how to deal with clients and use your preferred freelancing platform.

 As a freelance writer, you’ll need to remember that you’re a business that offers a service to your customers.
 Just like any business, your customers and clients are going to expect the highest possible quality of content, which means you’ll want to be proactive in developing your writing skills.